The Catalina

-The Catalina is an American reality television series on The CW.
+The Catalina is an American reality television television series that aired on The CW.
 The series debuted on May 29, 2012.

 Episodes

 Reception

 Brian Lowry of Variety called the series "a Jersey Shore wannabe," adding "The Catalina feels like a fairly sedate knockoff of numerous concepts."

 On June 14, 2012 The CW announced that it would replace encores of The Catalina with repeats of 90210.